iCharlesHu/swift-experimental-subprocess/README.md

 ### Task Cancellation

-If the task running `Subprocess.run` is cancelled while the child process is running, `Subprocess` will attempt to release all the resources it acquired (i.e. file descriptors) and then terminate the child process via `SIGKILL`.
+If the task running `Subprocess.run` is cancelled while the child process is running, `Subprocess` will attempt to release all the resources it acquired (i.e. file descriptors) and then terminate the child process according to the `TeardownSequence`.

 ## Impact on Existing Code